benedekrozemberczki/littleballoffur/docs/source/notes/introduction.rst

 Node sampling
 -------------------

-The first machine learning task that we will do is the clustering of pages on Facebook.
+The first task that we will look at is sampling a subgraph by drawing a representative set of nodes from a Facebook graph.
 In this network nodes represent official verified Facebook pages and the links between them are mutual likes.
-The pages have categories and we will look how well the cluster and group memberships are aligned.
 For details about the dataset `see this paper <https://arxiv.org/abs/1909.13021>`_.

-We first need to load the Facebook page-page network dataset.
-We will use the page-page graph and the page category vector.
-These are returned as a ``NetworkX`` graph and ``numpy`` array respectively.
+We first need to load the Facebook page-page network dataset which is returned as a ``NetworkX`` graph.

 .. code-block:: python

-    from karateclub import GraphReader
+    from littleballoffur import GraphReader

     reader = GraphReader("facebook")

     graph = reader.get_graph()
-    target = reader.get_target()

 The constructor defines the graph reader object while the methods ``get_graph`` and ``get_target`` read the data.